Skip to content

 1. The Club may on occasion be required to use other facilities because of functions arranged by the school.

-SECTION 17: BEHAVIOUR
+SECTION 17: SAFEGUARDING

 1. By registering your child, The Client accepts that emergency services may be contacted (as required) and staff are authorised to sign consent forms required by hospital authorities if The Client’s child’s life is in danger.

-1. The Client accepts that the child may receive first aid treatment by a First Aid trained member of staff if required.
+2. The Client accepts that the child may receive first aid treatment by a First Aid trained member of staff if required.
 The Client consents to a First Aid trained member of staff to administer medication i.e. Calpol, Piriteze, if required in an emergency and if The Client cannot be contacted.

-1. The Client must adhere to the safeguarding policy and procedures, including the process for informing The Club about their child’s allergies, dietary requirements, medical or special education needs.
+3. The Client must adhere to the safeguarding policy and procedures, including the process for informing The Club about their child’s allergies, dietary requirements, medical or special education needs.
 As well as signing accident and incident forms immediately.

-SECTION 19: DATA PROTECTION
+SECTION 18: DATA PROTECTION

 1. The Office and The Club will, under no circumstances, share information about a child’s booking with any persons not listed on the child’s account as having parental legal responsibility for a child on the booking.